twl8n/clojure-interpreter/README.md

+#### You probably want Babashka

+A true Clojure interpreter (and more) is [Babashka](https://github.com/borkdude/babashka "Babashka github repo") and [sci (small clojure interpreter)](https://github.com/borkdude/sci "Small Clojure Interpreter").

+ Lots of work
+has gone into Babashka, and it is a very cool tool.
+However, using additional dependencies requires a rebuild or using the pod system.
+The build looks messy, and the pods seem hard to understand.
+The upshot is, that if you need something more than the base offering from Babashka, you'll have to do a fair bit of work.
+That said, Babashaka has lots of features and baked-in goodness that are missing from clojint.
+Clonjint is fundamentally just the Clojure `load-file` command, which evals Clojure code.
+Effective, but naive, and limited.

+If I understood Babashka better, I might be able to use it, but for now, I can't get Babashka to run my definitionary app, and clojint runs the app fine, so there is at least one use case for clojint.

 #### Why?

 Clojure and Java are very slow to launch apps.
 Clojure toolchains and dependencies are a mess.
 I use this